Pereberina/file/README.md

 Multicast file transfer

 This is online interface to manage multicast file transfer.
-Write yoor server's ip address as SRV_IP.
+Write your server's ip address as SRV_IP.